easttennesseecc-star/Q-Top-Dog-IDE/INSTALLER_OVERVIEW.md

 ### **Phase 7: Next Steps** (30 seconds)
 ```
-STEP 6: NEXT STEPS FOR Q-IDE
+STEP 6: NEXT STEPS FOR Top Dog
 [OK] Ollama is installed and ready!

 What to do now:
-1. REFRESH Q-IDE IN YOUR BROWSER
+1. REFRESH Top Dog IN YOUR BROWSER
 2. OPTIONAL: ADD GOOGLE GEMINI FOR BACKUP
 ```